Titan CMS v7 - JavaScript Overview

 JavaScript Namespace Guide

-The Workstation JavaScript is being re-implemented in a module-based approach that allows segmentation of code into "namespaces".
-This pattern is regularly used in connection with front-end code, and is now being used to bring order to the Workstation framework.
+Titan CMS v7 introduced an overhauled JavaScript implementation using a module-based approach that allows segmentation of code into "namespaces".
+This pattern is regularly used in connection with front-end code, and has brought order to the Workstation framework.

-In the sections that follow are descriptions of all the Workstation modules and examples of the functionality they provide.
+In the sections that follow are descriptions of the JavaScript namespaces and examples of the functionality they provide.
 Each namespace typically represents a physical .js file with the same name (except where otherwise noted).
 Please note that this code is actively being developed and is subject to change.

 NWS